komura-crm/donaldboulton/src/content/pages/privacy.md

 All of this information is not linked to anything that is personally identifiable.

-## Cookies & Beacons
+## Cookies And Beacons

-🍪 When you visit this site "convenience" cookies are stored on your computer when you submit a comment to help you log in faster to 🔗 [Twitter](https://twitter.com/donboulton) the next time you do a tweet.
+🍪 When you visit this site "convenience" cookies are stored on your computer when you submit a comment to help you log in faster to 🔗 \* [Twitter](https://twitter.com/donboulton) the next time you do a tweet.

 `video: https://www.youtube.com/embed/yoE9-tNvhRs`